 - 1860 Map of the Washoe Mining Region at UNR (it isn’t perfectly accurate, but consider the date)

 - 1864 Map of the Gold Hill Front Lodes on the Comstock Range, N.T. at UNR (interesting to note that there is no indication that the Kentuck mine exists)

 - 1866 Map of the Comstock showing the proposed line of the Sutro Tunnel at UNR (this map does show the existence of the Kentuck)

 - 1872 Map of the Virginia & Truckee Railroad (also shows the locations of the most important quartz mills)

 - 1875 Parkinson Map of the Comstock Mining Claims at UNR (note that many of the claim boundaries were different in 1875 than they had been in the early 1860s, especially in the vicinity of the Ophir and Mexican mines and around the original Gold Hill claims)

 - Bird’s Eye View of Virginia City in 1875 (fun, although a bit awkward to navigate)

 - 1878 Rose map of the Comstock Lode showing the line of the Sutro Tunnel at UNR

-Maps of New York, California, Nevada, and San Francisco:
+Maps and other material about New York, California, Nevada, and San Francisco:

 - New York City in 1850 (Library of Congress), when John Mackay was finishing his apprenticeship at the Webb Shipyard and living on Frankfort Street